finos/FDC3/docs/api-bridging/spec.md

 * If the message has a target Desktop Agent (e.g. response to findIntent)
   * The bridge will forward the message to it.

-## Open Questions

-* Do we need to make mandatory that a `fdc3.joinChannel` was invoked before you can return the current state of the channel?
-* Bridging startup - Consider an app that joins a channel whose last context was sent before the bridge was created, then DA couldn’t send the correct initial context when the channel joined
-  * Current context is ignored
-  * Add an init flow where DAs share info about channels they have with context on them already - (this type of discovery of channels does not happen in FDC3 at the moment, therefore it would add significant complexity to the spec).
-* How to handle slow responding DAs?

 ## AppMetadata